“An organic substance present in the nucleus of a living cell that stores and transfers information is known as the nucleic acid.”

 The function of nucleic acid:

-Although storing and transferring information is the main function of nucleic acid, replication, transcription and translation is a way to do this.
+Although storing and transferring information is the main function of nucleic acid, replication, transcription, and translation is a way to do this.

 Properties of nucleic acid:

-- It can be easily dissolved in hot water.
+- It dissolves easily in hot water.

 Synthetic nucleic acid and nucleotides: